broadinstitute/wdl-ide/README.md

     docker-compose up
     ```
   [*] In the future, we may provide a simplified script to do most of the above.
+      Additionally, we may add settings for other cloud providers (PRs are welcome!).

 The first time you run the Docker compose command, it will take ~5 minutes to compile the IDE from sources and bring up the environment.
 Later on, we will provide a Docker image to speed that up.